Adiabatic lapse rate of real gases: Dry adiabatic Lapse rate

 From the definition of the compressibility factor, we obtain that, on adiabatic curves,

 In what follows, we denote the adiabatic volume and the adiabatic compressibility factor as $V_\text{ad}$ and $Z_\text{ad}, $ respectively.
-Using \eqref{eq:adiabaticP} and the hydrostatic equation, we have that the adiabatic lapse rate can be computed as
+In addition, primed variables denote their derivative with respect to temperature, for example, $V'=d V/d T$.
+Using Eq. \eqref{eq:adiabaticP} and the hydrostatic equation, we have that the adiabatic lapse rate can be computed as

-where $\Gamma^\text{IG}=M_\text{mol}g/C_P^\text{IG}$ is the adiabatic lapse rate for ideal gases and $C_P^\text{IG}$ is the heat capacity at constant pressure, expressed as $(5+f_r)R/2$, with $f_r$ being the degrees of freedom of the gas molecules, which takes the value 0, 2, and 3 for monoatomic, diatomic or linear, and polyatomic molecules, respectively.
-We must mention that an alternative to \eqref{eq:LRZad} is presented in Ref. \cite{Lindal1983}.
-In the latter, the heat capacity at constant pressure obtained from the EOS is an input to obtain $\Gamma$, whereas in \eqref{eq:LRZad}, only the $C_p$ of the ideal gas is required.
+where $\Gamma^\text{IG}=M_\text{mol}g/C_P^\text{IG}$ is the adiabatic lapse rate for ideal gases and $C_P^\text{IG}$ is the heat capacity at constant pressure, expressed as $(5+f_r)R/2$, with $f_r$ being the rotational degrees of freedom of the gas molecules, which takes the value 0, 2, and 3 for monoatomic, diatomic or linear, and polyatomic molecules, respectively.
+We must mention that an alternative to Eq. \eqref{eq:LRZad} is presented in Ref. \cite{Lindal1983}.
+In the latter, the heat capacity at constant pressure obtained from the EOS is an input to obtain $\Gamma$, whereas in Eq. \eqref{eq:LRZad}, only the $C_p$ of the ideal gas is required.
 This is an advantage, due to its simple form.
-Besides, $Z$ is more common than a the correcting factor of temperature used in \cite{Lindal1983}.
+Besides, $Z$ is more common than a the correcting factor of temperature used in Ref. \cite{Lindal1983}.

-As we mentioned before, for \eqref{eq:LRZad}, the compressibility factor can be found from tabulated experimental data.
+As we mentioned before, for Eq. \eqref{eq:LRZad}, the compressibility factor can be found from tabulated experimental data.
 This procedure yields a lapse rate that incorporates all the information of the molecules within the gas, including interactions and vibrations.
 Nevertheless, a shortcoming of this approach is the availability of data for the atmospheric conditions of the astronomical objects under study.

 A theoretical alternative is considering a particular model for the EOS, namely, ideal gas ($Z=1$), van der Waals, Redlich-Kwong, etc. This is the path we follow in the present paper.
-As we stated in the introduction, we are interested in the well-known family of two-parameter cubic EOS.
-These equations of state are relevant because they incorporated information about molecular interactions and their ranges.
+As we stated in the Introduction, we are interested in the well-known family of two-parameter cubic EOS.
+These equations of state are relevant because they incorporate information about molecular interactions and their ranges.
 Moreover, they predict phase transitions.
 This last feature could be of significant importance in the computation of lapse rates for astronomical objects having atmospheres under conditions near to critical points, as is the case of Titan, whose surface atmospheric conditions are close to the Nitrogen boiling point.

 The general two-parameters cubic EOS is \cite{wenzel}